 3 killed after being hit by train in Tangail

-Three people, including a child, were killed when a train hit them in Tangail's Kalihati upazila tonight.
+Three people, including a child, were killed when a train hit them in Tangail's Kalihati upazila yesterday.

 The identities of the deceased could not be known immediately.